Thursday, December 5, 2024

 Stratford has also stepped up to honor all those in town who have served.
 The Stratford Veterans Museum, located in Boothe Memorial Park, has the mission of honoring veterans from Stratford who have served our country honorably in war and in peace and to act as a repository for their stories.

 The Stratford Veterans Museum is in the process of collecting information on our town’s veterans (any man or woman who served in the Armed Forces, was honorably discharged, and are (or were) residents of Stratford).
 They are interviewing our town’s veterans (and their relatives) to get their stories.
-If you would like to schedule an interview, please email svm5952@gmail.com.
+If you would like to schedule an interview, please email [email protected].

 They are also interested in artifacts to add to their collection (both physical and online) to help tell our veterans stories.
 Photos, drawings, letters, journals are welcome.
 They are also selectively collecting items such as uniforms, insignia, patches, medals and other items.
-If you have items you would like to loan or donate, please contact us at svm5952@gmail.com or at billob46@yahoo.com.
+If you have items you would like to loan or donate, please contact us at [email protected] or at [email protected].

 A new Department of Defense online memorial honors service members who died while serving honorably on active duty since 1985, including peacetime deaths.
 Survivors may submit names for inclusion.
 For further information, or to view your loved one go to: https://tribute.militaryonesource.mil/